fedbiomed/fedbiomed/README.md

 ## Install and run in development environment

 Fed-BioMed is developped under Linux Fedora, should be easily ported to other Linux distributions.
-It runs also smoothly on macOSX (mostly tested on macOSX 12: Monterey)
+It runs also smoothly on macOSX (mostly tested on macOSX 12: Monterey).

+This README.md file provide a quick start installation guide for Linux.

-Installation instruction are also available at: https://fedbiomed.gitlabpages.inria.fr/v3.3/tutorials/installation/0-basic-software-installation/
+Full installation instruction are also available at: https://fedbiomed.gitlabpages.inria.fr/v3.3/tutorials/installation/0-basic-software-installation/
+An installation guide is also provided for Windows10, which relies on WSL2: https://fedbiomed.gitlabpages.inria.fr/v3.3/user-guide/installation/windows-installation/

 ### Prerequisites :